bbc/gel/src/components/comments.md

 The `hidden` submit button is visible/available whenever the `<textarea>`'s value in non-empty.
 Note that this does not do away with form validation, since we still need to provide associated state information (`aria-invalid="true"`) to the user while they are typing, and where they might have deleted all their text.
 It is better to be explicit.

 Submission is suppressed where the required field is empty, and the field's associated error element is populated.
-The field is marked as invalid with `aria-invalid="true"`[^5].
+The field is marked as invalid with `aria-invalid="true"`.

 ```html
 <div class="gel-form__divider">